Aupair in Germany: Requirements, Salary and More (A to Z Guide)

 3. Language skills: Basic knowledge of the German language is important for effective communication with the host family and the children.
 You need to have a German language A1 certificate.

-4. Health and character requirements: You will need to provide a health certificate proving that you are physically and mentally fit for the Au Pair program.
+4. Health and character requirements: You must give a health certificate showing you are physically and mentally fit for the Au Pair program.
 Additionally, you may be required to provide a criminal record check or a certificate of good conduct from your home country.

 5. Education: While not a strict requirement, having a high school diploma or equivalent educational qualification is preferred.